Hi

 1. Be Honest: One of the most important things to remember when taking surveys is always to answer truthfully.
 It means not lying or exaggerating your answers to fit a certain demographic or receive a specific incentive.
 Survey companies are looking for accurate data, and if they catch you being untruthful, you will likely be disqualified from future surveys.

 2. Pay Attention: Many surveys have built-in attention checks to ensure that participants read and engage with the questions.
 These can be simple math problems or asking you to select a specific answer option.
-Failing these attention checks can also result in disqualification, so pay close attention as you review each question.
+Pay these attention checks to avoid getting disqualified, so please pay close attention as you review each question.

 3. Follow Instructions: Finally, it’s crucial to carefully read and follow all instructions provided by the survey company.
 It includes filling out any necessary demographic information, completing all required questions, and submitting your responses within the given timeframe.
 Please do so to avoid disqualification from the survey or even being banned from future opportunities altogether.
 By following these three tips – being honest, paying attention, and following instructions -you’ll be better equipped to complete surveys without getting disqualified!